Pierantonio Tremolada: Life

 Pierantonio Tremolada was born in Lissone on 4 October 1956.

 Tremolada received his ordination to the priesthood from the then-Archbishop Carlo Maria Martini on 13 June 1981 and was sent afterwards to the Collegio Lombardo and to the Pontifical Biblical Institute where he received a bachelor's degree in Sacred Scripture.
 Beginning in 1985 he served as a professor of religious texts at the Theological College in Venegono until 2012.
 From 1997 until 2012 he served as the rector for the formation of permanent deacons.
 He was appointed a Monsignor on 10 August 2012.

 On 24 May 2014 Pope Francis appointed Tremolada Titular Bishop of Maxita and an Auxiliary Bishop of Milan.
 Tremolada received his episcopal consecration on 28 June 2014 from Cardinal Angelo Scola; the co-consecrators were Cardinal Dionigi Tettamanzi and Bishop Mario Enrico Delpini.
-He was appointed as the Bishop of Brescia on 12 July 2017 and he was enthroned in his new episcopal see on 8 October as the successor of Luciano Monari.
+He was appointed the Bishop of Brescia on 12 July 2017 and he was enthroned in his new episcopal see on 8 October as the successor of Luciano Monari.